Remove impacted wisdom teeth with minimal fuss

 As wisdom teeth don’t erupt through your gum until after the rest of the adult teeth have already done so, often there isn’t enough room for them to erupt fully.
 If your wisdom tooth can only partially erupt, it is impacted and a potential infection risk.

 Is your wisdom tooth causing you pain or discomfort, particularly when you bite on it?
 Your wisdom tooth may be impacted, or require a filling, given that wisdom teeth are just as susceptible to decay as your other teeth.
-Your dentist will be able to advise you as to whether you need to have your impacted wisdom teeth extracted, or whether there is another problem that is causing you pain.
+Your dentist will be able to advise you as to whether you need to have your wisdom teeth removed at our practice near Brighton, or whether there is another problem that is causing you pain.

 - Extraction prevents infection